 Only AFC teams may play or practice on AFC tennis courts.
 In addition, no group composed primarily of non-members may use more than one tennis court at a time.

 Lessons and Classes

-Morning group swim, dive and tennis lessons are for the dependents of certificate holders, rental members, and those on the waitlist (including August members).
-Those on the waitlist must email to obtain an authorization number to register for morning group lessons.
+Morning group swim and dive lessons are for the dependents of certificate holders, rental members, and those on the waitlist (including August members).
+Those on the waitlist must email email@example.com to obtain an authorization number to register for morning group lessons.
 Those on the waitlist must exit the club premises immediately after the lessons conclude (August members are not subject to this rule after July 31).

 Afternoon group swim lessons through July 31 are for the dependents of certificate holders and rental members only.
 Beginning on August 1st, afternoon group lessons are for the dependents of certificate holders, rental members, and August members.

 Certificate holders and rental members and their adult dependents may register for Water Aerobics classes.
 Emeritus members may register for Water Aerobics classes and will receive complimentary access to the club for the duration of the class.
 If drop-in Water Aerobics classes are held in August, August members may pay the drop-in fee and attend such classes.

 Only certificate holders and rental members and their dependents may arrange for private swim and dive lessons held on or before July 31.
 Beginning on August 1, August members may also arrange for private lessons.